About Prairie Farm

 As you're hiking the preserve, you'll never be far from a glimpse of the old red barn of the Bruentrup Heritage Farm.
 The farm buildings were relocated to the preserve in 1999 and are lovingly maintained by the Maplewood Historical Society.
 In addition to holding its monthly meetings at the Farm, the Historical Society hosts programs and special events for the public here.
 Plans call for creating gardens and a small orchard at the farmstead.

-Step 2: Spot weed control of high quality prairie areas June 2017-July 2018
+- Step 2: Spot weed control of high quality prairie areas June 2017 to July 2018

-Step 3: Three herbicide treatments of poor quality areas July 2017- June 2018
+- Step 3: Three herbicide treatments of poor quality areas July 2017 to June 2018

 Parts of the landscape will be brown during the restoration, but the high quality areas being preserved will bloom with flowering spurge, beebalm, butterfly, and a host of native wildflowers.